-Year 11 Applied Information Technology General Course - GEAIT
+General Course - GEAIT

-The Applied Information Technology General Course provides students with the knowledge and skills to use a range of computer hardware and software to create, manipulate and communicate information in an effective, responsible and informed manner.
-Students develop an understanding of computer systems, the management of data; and the use of various software applications to investigate, design, construct and evaluate digital products and digital solutions.
-The course offers pathways to further studies and a range of technology-based careers, and a set of skills that equip students for the 21st century and give them an appreciation of the impact of information technology on society.
+The Applied Information Technology General Course equips students with the knowledge and skills to use a range of computer hardware and software to create, manipulate and communicate information in a practical, responsible and informed manner.
+Students develop an understanding of computer systems, data management, and various software applications to investigate, design, construct and evaluate digital products and digital solutions.
+The course offers pathways to further studies in a range of technology-based careers.
+It develops skills that equip students for the 21st century and instils in them an appreciation of the impact of information technology on society.